sohail-mulla/java-basic-programs/README.md

-# java-basic-programs
+# Java Basic Programs

-A collection of fundamental Java programs and solutions, documenting my journey from basic syntax to problems.
+This is my repository for learning Core Java and Data Structures.